nereusx/tcsh-lxy/README.md

 1. `{}` blocks does not supports pipes or redirection

-1. Do not use 'here doc' inside blocks
+1. Do not use 'here doc' inside blocks.
+Just store them in a variable before use them.

 1. Watch out the exclamation mark, it represents the history commands and had priority even of single quotes